Krzyzewski tirade puts a 'little pop' in Duke's step

 We needed to make some shots," Allen said.
 "The other part of it is, they really force you into some tough shots most of the time."

-When asked about Kansas, the Blue Devils' next opponent, Krzyzewski demurred, saying it was out of respect for Syracuse and his good buddy, Jim Boeheim.
-Krzyzewski said he'd talk more about Kansas later Saturday.
+When asked about Kansas, the Blue Devils' next opponent, Krzyzewski said it was something to look forward to.

+"It's great when you have two programs of this nature, this status in the history of our game play for a Final Four berth.
+I think it's great for the sport," Krzyzewski said.

 The Blue Devils have won three of five all-time meetings against Kansas in the tournament, most recently in the 2003 Sweet 16.